+Figure 2.10 Building Hybrid Mode Solutions with Nulti-NIC VM

-With SRIOV we are getting high performance but with poor flexibility and no network virtualization features.
-With VirtIO we are getting a high level of network virtualization suitable for SDN, which is very flexible with poor performances.
+With SR-IOV you get high performance but with poor flexibility and no network virtualization features.
+With VirtIO you get a high level of network virtualization suitable for SDN, which is very flexible with poor performances.

-For SDN use cases, we need network virtualization features and performance.
+For SDN use cases, you need network virtualization features and performance.
 DPDK will bring both.

-Network Packer processing performance requirements
+Network Packer Processing Performance Requirements

-Ethernet minimum frame size is 64 Bytes.
+The Ethernet minimum frame size is 64 Bytes.
 When Ethernet frames are sent onto the wire, Inter Frame Gap and Preamble bits are added.
-Minimum size of Ethernet frames on the physical layer is 84 Bytes (672 bits).
+The minimum size of Ethernet frames on the physical layer is 84 Bytes (672 bits).